Establishment of the World Health Organization

 The establishment of the World Health Organization occurred on 7 April 1948, when its new constitution was ratified by a twenty-sixth nation.
 Its establishment followed a period of discussions and consultation following World War II and the formation of the United Nations, of which it formed part.
+The WHO formally began its work in September 1, 1948.

 History

 An international sanitary conference was held in Venice in 1892, promoted in part by the spread of Asiatic cholera earlier in that century.
 The first international organization to cover this area was the Pan-American Sanitary Bureau in 1902, followed by the Office International d'Hygiène Publique in Paris in 1909.
 The League of Nations Health Organization was established following the First World War inside the League of Nations framework, although it did not subsume other health organizations.
 These efforts were hampered by the Second World War, during which UNRRA also played a role in international health initiatives.

 During the United Nations Conference on International Organization, references to health had been incorporated into the United Nations Charter at the request of Brazil.
 It similarly passed a declaration that an international health body would be set up, co-authored by Brazil and China.
 The Indian politician Jawaharlal Nehru also gave his opinion in favour of starting WHO.